Types of Level Measurement in Process Industries – Principles, Methods & Transmitters

 This method is appropriate for continuous level measurement owing to float tendency to rise or sink with respect to liquid level.

-Radar Fill Level Transmitters
+Radar Level Transmitters

 This Radar fill level transmitter works on the radar principle using radio wave emissions.